Caroline Marks

-Caroline Marks is an American professional surfer.
-She is a multiple national champion and the youngest female to compete in a World Surf League event.
-She is the youngest surfer to qualify for the women’s Championship Tour.
+Caroline Marks (born February 14, 2002) is an American professional surfer.
+She is the 2023 World Surf League Women's World Tour Champion and an Olympic gold medalist at the 2024 Paris Olympics.
+She has won multiple national championships and is the youngest woman to compete in a World Surf League event.
+Marks is the youngest surfer to qualify for the women's Championship Tour.

-She competed in the elite (top 16) of the World Surf League and ended 2018 season in 7th place, becoming Rookie of the Year.
-She was born in Boca Raton, Florida on 14 February 2002 and lives in Melbourne Beach, Florida.
+She competed in the elite (top 16) of the World Surf League and ended 2018 season in 7th place, earning Rookie of the Year.
+She lives in San Clemente, California.

-On December 1st, 2019, Caroline qualified as one of the two women of the USA’s first surfing team to compete in the 2020 Summer Olympics in Tokyo, Japan.
+In 2019, Marks qualified as one of the two women on the United States' first surfing team to compete at the 2020 Summer Olympics in Tokyo, Japan.
+At the 2024 Summer Olympics, she won the gold medal in the women's shortboard event.
+Marks was inducted into the Surfers' Hall of Fame on August 1, 2025.

-Early years
+Early life

-Marks' grandmother was raised in Greece where she gave birth to Marks' mother who later moved to the United States and gave birth to Marks in Florida.
-The third of six children, Marks grew up in Melbourne Beach, Florida.
-She has a younger sister and four brothers, two younger and two older than her.
-The house she grew up in had a big backyard with a motorbike-track, halfpipe, and a surf break across the street.
-She discovered her love of sports on horseback through barrel racing and began surfing competitively when she was 8 years old.
+Marks' mother and grandmother were raised in Greece.
+Marks' mother later moved to the United States and gave birth to Marks in Florida.
+She is the third of six children.
+The house she grew up in had a large backyard with a motorbike-track, halfpipe, and a surf break across the street.
+She discovered her love of sports through barrel racing and began surfing competitively when she was 8 years old.
 Marks and her siblings have all supported and encouraged each other in their individual passions.
 When her older brother Zach was 12, he created the social media site Grom Social for kids, and Marks helped create images and characters for the site.
 She continues to post on the site as herself, updating users on her adventures and accomplishments.
 Likewise, her brother, other siblings and the rest of her family have been a constant presence at her competitions, cheering her on, giving her pointers and shouldering her when she takes home a win.
 Marks attributes her success and how good she is to her brothers and her roots of trying to impress them when she was growing up.

 Career

 2018

-In 2018, her first year on tour, she had three third-place finishes in 10 events, was named rookie of the year and finished the season ranked seventh in the world.
+In 2018, her first year on tour, Marks had three third-place finishes in 10 events.
+She was named Rookie of the Year and finished the season ranked seventh in the world.